Jacobi bound problem

-The Jacobi Bound Problem concerns the veracity of Jacobi's inequality which is an inequality on the absolute dimension of a differential algebraic variety in terms of its defining equations.
+The Jacobi bound problem concerns the veracity of Jacobi's inequality which is an inequality on the absolute dimension of a differential algebraic variety in terms of its defining equations.

+This is one of Kolchin's Problems.

-The inequality is the differential algebraic analog of Bezout's theorem in affine space.
+The inequality is the differential algebraic analog of Bézout's theorem in affine space.

 Although first formulated by Jacobi, In 1936 Joseph Ritt recognized the problem as non-rigorous in that Jacobi didn't even have a rigorous notion of absolute dimension (Jacobi and Ritt used the term "order" - which Ritt first gave a rigorous definition for using the notion of transcendence degree).

 Intuitively, the absolute dimension is the number of constants of integration required to specify a solution of a system of ordinary differential equations.

 A mathematical proof of the inequality has been open since 1936.

 Statement

 Let $(K,\partial)$ be a differential field of characteristic zero and consider $\Gamma$ a differential algebraic variety determined by the vanishing of differential polynomials $u_1,\ldots,u_n \in K[x_1,\ldots,x_n]_{\partial}$.